rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-java.md

     we can receive RPC responses.
   * Our `call` method makes the actual RPC request.
-  * Here, we first generate a unique `correlationId` number and save it - the while loop will use this value to catch the appropriate response.
+  * Here, we first generate a unique `correlationId` number and save it - our implementation of `handleDelivery` in `DefaultConsumer` will use this value to catch the appropriate response.
   * Next, we publish the request message, with two properties:
     `replyTo` and `correlationId`.
   * At this point we can sit back and wait until the proper response arrives.
+  * Since our consumer delivery handling is happening in a separate thread, we're going to need something to suspend `main` thread before response arrives.
+    Usage of `BlockingQueue` is one of possible solutions.
+Here we are creating `ArrayBlockingQueue` with capacity set to 1 as we need to wait for only one response.
-  * The while loop is doing a very simple job, for every response message it checks if the `correlationId` is the one we're looking for.
-If so, it saves the response.
+  * The `handleDelivery` method is doing a very simple job, for every consumed response message it checks if the `correlationId` is the one we're looking for.
+If so, it puts the response to `BlockingQueue`.
+  * At the same time `main` thread is waiting for response to take it from `BlockingQueue`.
   * Finally we return the response back to the user.

 Making the Client request:

     :::java
     RPCClient fibonacciRpc = new RPCClient();

     System.out.println(" [x] Requesting fib(30)");
     String response = fibonacciRpc.call("30");
     System.out.println(" [.]
 Got '" + response + "'");

     fibonacciRpc.close();